Oyekunle-Mark/brainstorm/README.md

-## Introduction to Algorithms
+## Algorithms and Data Structures

-These are some python implementation of some popular algorithms and data structures.
+These are some python implementation of popular algorithms and data structures.

-These programs are from treehouse's courses on Algorithms and Data Structures.